-The cow-like eland is the world’s largest antelope but it’s also the slowest, reaching speeds of just 25 miles per hour.
-However, to make up for this lack of pace, the eland has the endurance to maintain a trot indefinitely and can jump great heights from a standstill.
+The cow-like eland is one of the world’s largest antelope but it’s also the slowest, reaching speeds of just 25 miles per hour.
+However, to make up for this lack of pace, the eland has the endurance to maintain a trot for long periods of time and can jump great heights from a standstill.

 Eland are non-territorial and often form large herds of 100 individuals or more!
 Both males and females have large spiralled horns – males will rub them against objects to show their strength and ferocity, whilst females will use theirs to defend calves against predators.